aaghamohammadi/pysolorie/README.md

 - Plotting the Optimal Orientation for a range of days.
 - Generating a CSV Report of the optimal orientation for a range of days.
 - Calculating the sunrise and sunset hour angles for a given day.
-- Utilizing the Hottel Model to estimate clear-sky beam radiation transmittance.
+- Utilizing the Hottel's Model to estimate clear-sky beam radiation transmittance.
-- Calculating the zenith angle.
+- Calculating the solar zenith angle.
 - Calculating the solar time.
 - Calculating Solar Declination and Hour Angle.